jimz011/homekit-infused/readme.md

 [CLICK HERE](https://discord.gg/WZvK4Cb)

 #### Featured Theme
-From now on I will feature either themes or cards in my videos or on this repo.
-This time I will feature the new theme by @Dwains which can be found [here](https://github.com/dwainscheeren/lovelace-dwains-theme).
+Dwains Theme is a beautiful theme created by @Dwains which can be found [here](https://github.com/dwainscheeren/lovelace-dwains-theme).
+I will recommend this theme as an alternative to HKI when you are using lighter hardware.

-#### Featured Cards
+#### Featured Cards and Addons
-This months featured cards are the Config Template Card from @iantrich and the Auto Entities card from @thomasloven as they play a big role into what made HKI v2.0.0 possible!
+This months featured card is the Bar Card from @gluwc which can be found [here](https://github.com/custom-cards/bar-card).
+You can make beautiful graphs with this addon.
+It is currently not used within HKI, however it is included in the package so you can use it right away.

+One of the great things that can be done with it is shown by the following user @noodlemctwoodle which has shared his beautiful view which can be used with HKI!
+You can find his repo and instructions [here](https://github.com/noodlemctwoodle/homeassistant)